norad02/summer2019/shrey/DailyNotes.md

 * Light Sensor Module
 * Some wiring

-### 1.2: Sensor Portion

-Main Components:

-* Steven Sunshield - Ovular plastic pieces
-* Arduino Board (Argon)
-* Optical Particle Counter (OPC)
-* Wiring

-Tomorrows work will be to obtain familiarization with Arduino and Raspberry Pi.
+**Work of tomorrow:** will be to obtain familiarization with Arduino and Raspberry Pi.

 **Homework for week of 6/23-6/29:**
 * Learn about .json files